 Another super-easy way to prepare shrimp?
 Ceviche.
 Simply toss it in a mixture of lime and lemon juice, plus onion, cucumber, and avocado.
 For this version, we do briefly poach the shrimp first, but it’s still a breeze.
 Feel free to mix things up with tomatillos for extra tartness.
 Get our Shrimp Ceviche recipe.

 Buttery, garlicky shrimp scampi is always great, whether you serve it with rice or over pasta—but have you tried making it into a sandwich?
 If not, now is the time.
 It takes fewer than 30 minutes to put together, and the fluffy brioche bun soaks up all that lovely sauce.
 (It may go without saying, but we left the tails on in the above photo just for show; you’ll want to completely remove the shells before piling up your buns for uninterrupted eating.)
 Get our Shrimp Scampi Sandwich recipe.

 Shrimp and grits is a classic southern combo, but this take is a lot lighter, more texturally interesting, and perfect for summer when sweet corn is at its peak.
 It’s also dairy free.
 Get our Shrimp and Fresh Corn Grits recipe.

 Related Reading: Don’t Throw Away the Secret to Great Grits

 You know that rule about not pairing cheese with seafood?
 Break it.
 These cheesy quesadillas are studded with tender tequila-spiked shrimp that’s not drowned out by the relatively mild asadero.
 But if you prefer, our Tequila Shrimp recipe is also great turned into tacos or simply served over rice.
 Get our Shrimp and Asadero Quesadillas recipe.

-Related Video: How to Make a Quick Shrimp Stock
+Related Video: Don’t Throw Away the Shells—Make a Quick Shrimp Stock with Them